Patreon/platform-documentation/source/includes/_usage.md

 For more information on requesting specific data, the <a href="http://jsonapi.org/format/#fetching-includes">JSONAPI documentation</a> may be useful.
 </aside>

+### Restricting included resources

+By default, fetching or including a resource will follow that resource's relationship tree as well.

+- To fetch a resource without any relationships, set `include=null`.
+- To include a resource `foo` but not its relationships, set `include=foo.null`.
+- You can also extend this to multiple includes, e.g. `include=foo.null,bar.baz.null`.

 ## Pagination and sorting

 ```shell